Please note that special rules during COVID-19 may affect some info in this factsheet. See our COVID-19 resource here.

 You should not sublet your premises without the written consent of the landlord.

-You need to talk to them if you want to transfer your tenancy to someone else – there may be difficulties if you have a fixed-term agreement (until a particular date).
+You need to talk to the landlord or agent if you want to transfer your tenancy to someone else – there may be difficulties if you have a fixed-term agreement (until a particular date).

 Don’t make any changes to the place – ask first